 Use the GETSITEFILE to get information about the file in question.
 Among other things, the size of the file is saved in the %sitefilesize script variable.

 You can loop on a particular file issuing the GETSITEFILE every second (or so) and look at the file size.
 If it is changing, you know that the file is still being written to.
-When the size stabilizes of a period of time (your choice), the script can probably safely assume that the file has been closed.
+When the size stabilizes of a period of time (of your choosing), the script can probably safely assume that the file has been closed.

 Version 3.9.7 and later

-Starting with version 3.9.7 the RCVFILE command supports an option named /skip_changing that can be used implement this behavior wint one line of script.
+Starting with version 3.9.7 the RCVFILE command supports an option named /skip_changing that can be used to implement this behavior with one line of script.
 The SENDFILE command also supports this option for local files.
 Please see the Help file for details.

 Article last updated: 2022-01-06